 The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with ASC 480.
 Class A ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
 Conditionally redeemable Class A ordinary shares (including Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
 At all other times, Class A ordinary shares are classified as shareholders' equity.
 The Company's Class A ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of uncertain future events.
-Accordingly, as of September 30, 2022 and December 31, 2021, 48,300,000 Class A ordinary shares subject to possible redemption are presented at redemption value as temporary equity, outside of the shareholders' equity section of the Company's balance sheet.
+Accordingly, as of March 31, 2023 and December 31, 2022, 918,402 and 48,300,000 Class A ordinary shares subject to possible redemption, respectively, are presented at redemption value as temporary equity, outside of the shareholders' equity section of the Company's balance sheet.

-The Company recognizes changes in redemption value immediately as they occur and adjusts the carrying value of the Class A ordinary shares subject to possible redemption to equal the redemption value at the end of each reporting period.
-This method views the end of the reporting period as if it were also the redemption date for the security.
-Immediately upon the closing of the Initial Public Offering, the Company recognized the accretion from initial book value to redemption amount, which resulted in charges against additional paid-in capital (to the extent available) and accumulated deficit.
+Effective with the closing of the Initial Public Offering, the Company recognized the accretion from initial book value to redemption amount, which resulted in charges against additional paid-in capital (to the extent available) and accumulated deficit.